WillemD61/XTEND-plugin/README.md

 8) It will now create the new devices and after the first polling interval, it will start collecting the data.
 9) Check the Domoticz log file for any issues and progress.

-Step 3 to 5 above can be replaced with "git clone https://github.com/WillemD61/XTEND-plugin"
+Step 3 to 5 above can be replaced with "git clone https://github.com/WillemD61/XTEND-plugin" if git is installed on your server.

 # Future development